Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Invasive ductal carcinoma is the most common type of breast cancer and refers to cancer cells that arise within the ducts that link the lobules to the nipple, and have moved through the lining of the ducts into the surrounding tissues where the blood and lymphatic vessels are located.
 Invasive ductal cancers can spread along the blood and lymphatic vessels to other parts of the body.
 Consequently, treatment of invasive ductal cancers requires surgical removal of the cancer in the breast, as well as some of the axillary (under arm) lymph nodes to determine the cancer stage.
 This can be done as either a sentinel lymph node biopsy or axillary lymph node dissection.

 Invasive lobular carcinoma is the second most common type of breast cancer and refers to cancer cells that develop within the breast lobules.
 This cancer may be more difficult to diagnose because lobular cancers do not always present as lumps and may present as fullness in a particular area in the breast.

 Inflammatory Breast Cancer

-This rare but aggressive form of breast cancer arises when breast cancer cells block the lymphatic vessels in the skin of the breast.
+Inflammatory breast cancer is a rare but aggressive form of breast cancer that arises when breast cancer cells block the lymphatic vessels in the skin of the breast.
 As a result, the breast may appear swollen, red, and inflamed, much like an infection.
 Inflammatory breast cancers do not tend to present as a mass; rather, they grow in sheets of cells in the lymphatics of the skin, making them difficult to detect in a physical exam.
 Any breast infection that does not resolve with antibiotic treatment should be evaluated further to exclude inflammatory breast cancer.